TNL-Project/TNL/Documentation/UsersGuide/Pointers/ug_Pointers.md

 \include UniquePointerExample.out

-A disadventage of `UniquePointer` is that it cannot be passed to the CUDA kernel since it requires making a copy of itself.
+A disadvantage of `UniquePointer` is that it cannot be passed to the CUDA kernel since it requires making a copy of itself.
 This is, however, from the nature of this object, prohibited.
 For this reason we have to derreference the pointer on the host.
 This is done by a method `getData`.
 Its template parameter